 Organic farming methods reduce the threat of exposure for farmworkers and their children (who often live in housing contiguous to the fields).
 We can protect the health of farm workers by using our financial power at the supermarket.
-Not only do we reduce the health threat of agrichemical exposure for farmers and farm workers, we are also improving our own health by avoiding pesticide residue in our food.

-Organic farming and ranching protect food animals
+Organic farming and ranching protects food animals

-Organic standards require that animals on organic farms must have access to the outdoors and, for ruminants, a notable percentage of their feed intake must come from fresh pasture (when weather and ground conditions permit).
-They are also required to have more space indoors and cages are prohibited for laying hens.
+Organic standards13 require that animals on organic farms must have access to the outdoors and, for ruminants, a notable percentage of their feed intake must come from fresh pasture (when weather and ground conditions permit).
+They are also required to have more space indoors.
+Cages are prohibited for laying hens, as well as farrowing crates for hogs.

-Farmers must always provide enough light, space, and comfort to allow farm animals to move and express their natural behaviors, such as allowing pigs to wallow; chickens to run and flap their wings, dust bathe, and forage; and cows and calves to leap and roll in quality pasture.
+Farmers must always provide enough light, space, and comfort to allow farm animals to move and express their natural behaviors, such as allowing pigs to wallow; chickens to run and flap their wings, dust bathe, and forage; and cows and calves to leap and frolic in quality pasture.

 Grass-based farmers will testify how satisfying it is to see milk cows weighing 1000 to 1500 pounds kick up their heels with the pure joy of entering pasture for the first time each spring.